stokeware-org/FLOUR/README.rst

-  cube_data.atoms  # The atomic number of each atom. cube_data.charges  # The charge of each atom. cube_data.positions  # The position matrix of the molecule. cube_data.grid.origin  # The origin of the voxle grid. cube_data.grid.voxel_size  # The a, b, c vectors of a single voxel. cube_data.grid.voxels  # The voxel grid.
+  cube_data.atoms  # The atomic number of each atom. cube_data.charges  # The charge of each atom. cube_data.positions  # The position matrix of the molecule. cube_data.grid.origin  # The origin of the voxel grid. cube_data.grid.voxel_size  # The a, b, c vectors of a single voxel. cube_data.grid.voxels  # The voxel grid.